NicholasSynovic/nicholassynovic.github.io/content/summaries/learning-deep-features-for-discriminative-localization.md

 > Are the axes properly labeled?
 Are results shown with error bars, so that
 > conclusions are statistically significant?

-All of the figures and tables are labelled clearly, have detailed captions, and make sense with respect to the paper.
+All of the figures and tables are labeled clearly, have detailed captions, and make sense with respect to the paper.

 ### Clarity